-Up next we have Dirt Rally 2.0, which is one of the newest racing games on our list.
+Up next we have Dirt Rally 2.0.
 It is solely a rally simulator, and so is definitely geared towards those that prefer rally racing over other disciplines, but that does not mean it is not a great racing sim for those that just enjoy general sim racing.
 It is a truly versatile title, with lots to offer sim racers of all experience levels.

 The game looks and sounds excellent, and with rally racing being such a chaotic form of racing there is always a lot to look at and a lot to hear.
 From the gravel spraying beneath your car to the roar of the engine while you are pushing it at max RPM, Dirt Rally 2.0 captures everything perfectly.
 Not only that but it also has brilliant graphics that make it look very realistic.

 The realism continues into the driving physics of the game, which are some of the best that any rally game has to offer.
 This makes the game ideal for those that are looking for a realistic rally simulator, while also making it predictable enough to allow beginner racers to get the hang of things quite quickly.

 There are lots of different game modes in Dirt 2.0, ranging from career mode to time trials, and there is multiplayer as well.
 You might find that the rally cross courses are better for multiplayer, as point to point tracks tend to be less exciting in a multiplayer situation given that it is essentially a competitive time trial.
 However, it is still a very fun mode to try.

 With 80 cars and loads of course layouts to test your skills, there is a lot of racing to be done in Dirt Rally 2.0.
 You can enjoy a lot of fully licensed vehicles that have realistic customization options, and the realistic damage modeling of the cars makes it that bit more lifelike.
 It also means that you have to hone your skills, with a damaged car becoming difficult to drive.